AnGyeIn/HCI-Project-Meal-Consultant/README.md

 And type "localhost:3000" on your browser then you can test your work.

 To finish your local server, type `Ctrl+C` in your terminal that running the server.

+## Before modifying the codes, please switch your branch for safe
+On your terminal

+`git branch [your own branch name]`

+Then new branch named [your own branch name] is created and type in

+`git checkout [your own branch name]`

+to switch your branch from 'main' to [your own brance name].